JonnyPillar/somniloquy/README.md

 ## Terraform

 The project uses Terraform to be able to startup/tear down infrastructure in AWS.
+We have two environments, dev and live.
+Run `terraform apply` in the dev dir for development

 ### Terraform Installation